-Make a substantial contribution to your clinical specialty with the published research you’ll produce - on a programme designed specifically for medical graduates in clinical practice.
+Make a significant contribution to your clinical specialty with the published research you’ll produce on a programme designed specifically for medical graduates in clinical practice.

-On this challenging programme you’ll develop and propose a research topic, generally along the lines of an empirical scientific project that’s relevant to your clinical specialty.
+On this challenging programme, you’ll develop a research proposal, along the lines of an empirical scientific project that’s relevant to your clinical specialty.

-Supervision and support is provided by a carefully selected team that will include at least one medical doctor in your specialty and others as required.
+Supervision and support are provided by a carefully selected team that will include at least one clinician in your specialty and others as required.

 We’ll tailor our supervisory support to reflect your needs and specialisms and the team will include at least one clinician in your field of interest.